EgorZay/ML-NN/README.md

-The latter is basically to convert classified outputs to probability outputs.
+The latter is to convert classified outputs to probability outputs.
 The softmax conversion basically forms probability distribution (see directory) with sum of weights being 1.

 ...